 2. Pack your patience

-Fall is one of the busiest seasons at Harpers Ferry.
-Everyone wants to see the beautiful leaves and enjoy the cooler fall temperatures.
+Everyone wants to enjoy the amazing history and breathtaking scenery at Harpers Ferry, especially in the spring, summer, and fall.
 Expect crowding and have a back-up plan if the parking lot that you wanted to use is full or your preferred trail is packed.
 Maryland Heights is our most popular and frequently crowded trail--check out alternate trail options.
 Please keep in mind that, like lots of places you go this year, we may not be able to offer the past level of service as we continue to deal with the coronavirus pandemic.

 3. Have a trash plan